rachel-e-bolton/push_swap/ReadMe.md

 To check the number of arguments being passed to your `ARG` variable:
 Run `echo $ARG | wc -w` after the first ruby script.

-# BUILDING AND RUNNING THE EXECUTABLES
+# BUILDING AND RUNNING THE EXECUTABLES:

 Run `make` at the root of the repository to create both libraries and executables.

 Run `<RandomNumberScript> ./push_swap $ARG | ./checker -v $ARG` to test both programs together.

-# ADDITIONAL MAKEFILE RULES
+# ADDITIONAL MAKEFILE RULES:

 `make clean` will remove all object files from the root directory and subdirectories where relevant.